 It’s a good idea to pick up a map of Bayonne from the Tourist Information Bureau and have fun tracking down its incredible street murals scattered through the neighbourhood, we sure did.

-Yes, the Petite Bayonne may look a little bit worn down at first glance, yet it projects more rustic feel.
+Yes, the Petite Bayonne may look a little bit worn down at first glance, yet it projects a more rustic feel.

 #7.
 Venture beyond cities limits